-Once the Agent has been installed on your Droplets, you can begin creating alert policies.
-In the control panel, click Monitoring in the top menu:
+Once the metrics agent is running, you can begin creating alert policies.
+In the control panel, click the Create button in the top menu and select Alert Policies:

 The pattern for defining an alert policy is the same for all metrics: